-The ongoing health and wellbeing of Mambourin’s community members is of utmost importance to us.
-We strictly follow all government directions in relation to the coronavirus.
+The ongoing health and wellbeing of Mambourin’s community members is of utmost importance to us and so we are strictly following all government directions in relation to the coronavirus.
 As restrictions change frequently, we will update this page with the latest information on how they affect Mambourin services.

-The Victorian Government eased most COVID-19 isolation requirements effective 12 October 2022.
+The Victorian Government recently announced that most COVID-19 restrictions would ease from Saturday 23 April.
 However, a number of restrictions remain in place for disability service providers.
+These are outlined below.

 Face masks